 For a long time, smoothies = extravagance in our home.
-Drinking one for breakfast meant I did a killer job stretching the grocery budget, and we could actually afford frozen fruit and other luxuries.
+Drinking one for breakfast meant I had to stretch the tiny grocery budget and we could actually afford frozen fruit and other luxuries.
 As a result, I got a lot of practice making smoothies out of nothing – out of scraps and leftovers.
 I also learned what parts of a smoothie are worth paying for.

 Obviously, everyone’s smoothie taste varies.
 If you like following a recipe, Green Thickies is a great resource.
-I’m the type that follows a formula rather than a recipe, so I’ll share it below.
+I’m the type that follows a formula rather than a recipe.
+So here is my signature Smoothie Formula.

 I will never complain if my vegetables taste like fruit.
 The formula for green smoothies is very simple, and you can adapt it to any size blender.
 Just remember 1:1:2.

-Essentially, you fill half the blender with smoothie-friendly vegetables (not just kale – see below).
-Fill the other half with fruit, leaving a healthy 1-inch gap at the top.
-My favorite fruit for smoothies is bananas and berries, although peaches and pineapple work well too.
-You can find a lot of ideas on Pinterest.
+- Essentially, you fill half the blender with smoothie-friendly vegetables (usually greens like spinach, kale, or spring mix – see below).
+Fill the other half with fruit, leaving a healthy 1-inch gap at the top of the blender.

 You can make a delicious smoothie with a cheap blender.
 However, you will make an amazing smoothie with an amazing blender.